merapar/opinionated-ci-pipeline/README.md

 the CI builds use CodeCommit as a source.
 You must configure GitHub / Bitbucket to mirror the repository to CodeCommit.

-CI stack creates a CodeCommit repository (named the same as provided `projectName`) and IAM user `{PROJECT_NAME}-ci-repository-mirror-user` with access to it.
+CI stack creates a CodeCommit repository (named the same as the `projectName` context value) and IAM user `{PROJECT_NAME}-ci-repository-mirror-user` with access to it.

 #### GitHub